 Those interested in other parks' overnight accommodations, rental rates for cabins and camping should know that offerings vary by season and park.
 Rates are subject to verification by DCR's state parks reservations staff (1-800-933-PARK).
 First determine the park, the season (which varies by park), then the rate.
 Click here for park system fees.

 The park has 24 miles of hiking trails, 10.5 miles of bridle trails and 9 miles of biking trails ranging from easy to difficult.
 In addition, the park offers access to the Appalachian Trail.
 The park is a three-day hike from Harper’s Ferry, W.Va., and two days from Shenandoah National Park.
 To protect our wildlife, all pets must be kept on a leash no longer than six feet.
 Vehicles are permitted only on paved park roads.
 Bicycles and horses are allowed only on designated trails.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of Sky Meadows' trails.

 None at this park.

 Freshwater fishing is available at the 3-acre Turner Pond.
 Fishing is permitted from the shoreline only.
 A valid Virginia State Fishing License, which can be purchased online or through local retailers, is required.
 Turner Pond is periodically stocked with a variety of fish including: largemouth bass, catfish, crappie, sunfish and bluegill.
 Watercraft are not permitted.

-No rentals, however the park has more than 7 miles of bridle trails for those bringing their own horses.
+No rentals, but the park has more than 10.5 miles of bridle trails for those bringing horses.
 State law requires that visitors carry a copy of a negative Coggins report with each horse brought to the park.

 Wineries, seasonal “pick-your-own” produce farms, the Virginia State Arboretum and Experimental Farm, Civil War sites and various historic sites.